julianwagle/earnalotbot/docs/project-generation-options.rst

 use_async:
     Indicates whether the project should use web sockets with Uvicorn + Gunicorn.

-use_drf:
-    Indicates whether the project should be configured to use `Django Rest Framework`_.

 custom_bootstrap_compilation:
     Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
 This can be useful